rene-vasquez/09-HW-NodeJS-README-Generator/README.md

-Title:README Generator
+# README Generator
-What does this code do?:This project generates properly formatted README files wihtin the Terminal Table of Content?:N/A
+## What does this code do?

+This automatically generates a README file based on user input with Node

+## Table of Contents

+N/S

+## How to install this app

+N/A

-How to install this app:Simply run 'node index.js' within your VSCode terminal How to use this app: N/A
+## How to use this app

+Simply run 'node index.js' in your VSCode Terminal

+## License Type

-License type: MIT
+MIT

-Contributions: N/A
+## Contributions

+N/a

-Testing Instructions: N/A
+## Testing Instructions

+N/a